 Text descriptions and emotion rich images

-This article was first posted in 2007 on the eAccess blog.
+This article was first posted in 2007 on the eAccess blog, now available courtesy of the Internet Archive.
 Three years later and I still believe that emotion rich images are important to blind people, particularly those who once had sight (and that's most of us).
 Results from the third WebAIM screen reader survey suggest I'm not alone, so I'm reposting the article here to encourage the debate to continue.

 So just what is a decorative image?
 It seems to me that one person’s eye candy is another person’s emotional link to a website.

 For some, decorative images are those horizontal rules, bullets and other forms of minor clipart we find sprinkled around the web.
 For others, the term is wider ranging.
 It includes more content rich images such as photos and artwork.

 So, you might ask, what’s the problem with this varied point of view?
 The answer is simple.
 Alt texts.